Radenac

 Radenac (/fr/; Radeneg) is a commune in the Morbihan department in Brittany in north-western France.

 Geography

 The river Ével has its source in the commune.

 People

 Cyclist Jean Robic, who won the Tour de France in 1947, spent his childhood in Radenac, where his father owned the local cycle shop.
 In honour of his great achievement, the commune renamed the street where his home was after him.

 Population

-Inhabitants of Radenac are called Radenacois.
+Inhabitants of Radenac are called Radenacois in French.

 Twin towns

 Radenac is twinned with a small village of Radnage in Buckinghamshire UK.